 Our staff believes that the majority of students at V.J.M. can organize successfully by implementing a one-binder system.
-When your child arrives on the first day of school, they receive an agenda.
-Students are expected to house all of their subjects, as well as the agenda book in one binder.
+When your child arrives on the first day of school, they will download our agenda app or receive a paper agenda, (their preference.)
+Students are expected to house all of their subjects, as well as the paper agenda in one binder.
 This binder should go home daily with the student in order to allow parents/guardians to keep abreast of students' progress and encourage home study.